-The Ballarat line upgrade will increase the number of services especially in morning and afternoon peak times and ensure a service every 40 minutes during off-peak hours.
+The Ballarat line upgrade will increase the number of services, especially in morning and afternoon peak times, as well as ensure a service every 40 minutes during off-peak hours.

-The project is currently in planning and design phase, with construction scheduled to commence in 2018.
-It is expected to be completed by 2020 and create more than 400 jobs during the construction phase.
+Construction began on the project in October 2017, with rail duplication works scheduled to commence in 2018.
+It is expected to be completed by the end of 2019 and create more than 400 jobs during the construction phase.

-The project will involve the duplication of the 18km track between Deer Park West and Melton, which will facilitate future electrification to Melton.
+The project involves the duplication of the 18km track between Deer Park West and Melton, which will facilitate future electrification to Melton.
 Another 3km of track duplication will take place east of the Warrenheip Junction.

 The project also includes upgrades to the Rockbank station, which involves platform extensions, the addition of a new pedestrian link between platforms, and the construction of a new car park.

 New platforms will also be added at the Bacchus Marsh and Ballan stations along with new pedestrian links between the platforms.

 Existing stabling facilities at Bachhus Marsh, which are located close to the homes, will be removed and relocated to Maddingley, providing a quieter atmosphere for the residents.